mlin2/DroidForce-1/README.md

-#Droid Force Project TUM Praktikum WS 2015-2016
+#Securing Android Project TUM Praktikum WS 2015-2016

 Following is the technical report about the project.
 It may be a bit too much information if you just want to use the app but if you want to take a closer look at the structure of the project, it may be useful.